Women in the Catholic Church: 21st century

+On April 26, 2023, Pope Francis announced that women would be allowed to vote at the Sixteenth Ordinary General Assembly of the Synod of Bishops, marking the first time women were allowed to vote at any Catholic Synod of Bishops.

+On 7 October 2023, Pope Francis appointed Simona Brambilla as the first female secretary of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.

+On 13 October 2023, Sister María de los Dolores Palencia Gómez led the Sixteenth Ordinary General Assembly of the Synod of Bishops, which made her the first woman to preside over any Catholic Synod of Bishops.

+In January 2025 Pope Francis announced that he planned to name Raffaella Petrini president of the Governorate of Vatican City State, and he did so on 15 February with an effective date of 1 March.

+She is the first woman to hold this position.

 Current status

 According to Catherine Wessinger, Catholic lay women have been increasingly called to play important roles in the Catholic Church; this trend is particularly strong in the United States.

 Cynthia Stewart asserts that, although the hierarchy of the Church is entirely male as a result of the inability to ordain women, the majority of Catholics that participate in lay ministry are women.
 According to Stewart, approximately 85 percent of all Church roles that do not require ordination are performed by women.
 Stewart identifies several reasons for the increased role that lay women play in the Catholic Church: